theodoreyong9/AIWA/README.md

 The reference default is approximately 200,000 iterations, with the exact duration depending on hardware.

+---

-## Reception cadence (mandatory per-tick commitment)
+# 11. Reception cadence

-The VDF mechanism above bounds how fast a single domain can advance its own cadence.
-It does not, by itself, check anything about what a domain claims to have received from OTHER domains.
-A separate, additional mechanism closes that gap.
+The cadence VDF (§10) bounds how fast a single domain can advance its own cadence.
+It says nothing about what a domain claims to have received from OTHER domains — a distinct, additional mechanism, not a refinement of the same one.

 At every real cadence tick, a domain signs a commitment declaring either: